ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 2. In the Mail Read view, click on the __More actions__ button.
 ![more actions button](img/3_mailread_more.png)

 3. In the drop-down menu, click __Mail Read Action__.
-This will bring up the web application you just registered with the Chrome extension, with information related to the Mail Read view passed on from Verse.
+This will bring up the web application you just registered with the browser extension, with information related to the Mail Read view passed on from Verse.
 ![mail read action button](img/3_mailread_action.png)

 Congratulations!
 You successfully added an action button to the Mail Read view, and registered it as a new extension for the Mail Read application that you created in the last section.